Batterygate: Reception

 A separate investigation from 34 states and the District of Columbia also looked into the battery practice.
 The investigation concluded in November 2020 with Apple and the states agreeing for Apple to pay a US$113 million fine related to throttling performance on the devices, and for Apple to issue documents to be transparent about how it throttles performance.

+In January 2024, a class action lawsuit ordered Apple to pay Canadian iPhone users up to $14.4 million CAD to anyone who owned an iPhone 6, iPhone 6s, iPhone SE (1st generation) or iPhone 7 and upgraded to iOS 10.2.1 between 21 December 2017.
+Apple was accused of slowing down older iPhones using software updates to encourage consumers to buy newer and more expensive iPhones.
+However, Apple denies any wrongdoing and claims the updates were to prevent shutdowns due to aging batteries.